Software requirements

 • The following system files are modified:

-• New files are created in the /sys/fs/cgroup directory.
+• Some new files are created in the following folders:

-9. The installation process creates a new file in the /var/spool/cron/ folder for the ADB system user (by default, gpadmin).
+9. The installation process creates a new file in the /var/spool/cron/ folder for ADB system user (by default, gpadmin).
 All technical accounts should be able to change that file as well (via crontab -e -u gpadmin).
-ADB adds cron jobs to run the cluster maintenance scripts — their schedule and arguments should be modified using the corresponding section in the ADB configuration parameters.

 10. For online installation of ADB, all cluster hosts should have access to Arenadata repositories specified on the Configuration tab in the ADB cluster menu available via ADCM UI (see Arenadata repo url and Monitoring repo url fields).
 For offline installation, provide access to the host where the Enterprise Tools cluster is installed.